General networking terms¶

 - ACL (Access Control List)

-a set of rules governing access to a particular object or system resource
+A set of rules governing access to a particular object or system resource

 - Active Directory / AD

-proprietary directory service offered by Microsoft, which allows for centralized management of users, devices, and other IT assets
+Proprietary directory service offered by Microsoft, which allows for centralized management of users, devices, and other IT assets

 - API (Application Programming Interface)

-a software component that allows applications to share data and functionality
+A software component that allows applications to share data and functionality

 - ARP (Address Resolution Protocol)

-protocol that maps a dynamic IP address to a physical machine’s permanent MAC address in a local area network (LAN)
+Protocol that maps a dynamic IP address to a physical machine’s permanent MAC address in a local area network (LAN)

 - CA (Certification Authority)

-trusted entity that stores, signs, and issues digital certificates
+Trusted entity that stores, signs, and issues digital certificates

 - CDP (Cisco Discovery Protocol)

-protocol used by Cisco devices to allow neighboring networking devices to learn about each other
+Protocol used by Cisco devices to allow neighboring networking devices to learn about each other

 - CLI (Command-line Interface)